-Peter D. Feaver is a professor of political science and public policy at Duke University and Director of the Triangle Institute for Security Studies (TISS) and of Duke’s Program in American Grand Strategy.
+Peter D. Feaver is a professor of political science and public policy and Director of the Program in American Grand Strategy at Duke University.
+He was the Director of the Triangle Institute for Security Studies from January 2000 – January 2020.
 He served as Special Adviser for Strategic Planning and Institutional Reform on the National Security Council (2005-2007) and as Director for Defense Policy and Arms Control on the National Security Council (1993-1994).
 Professor Feaver co-directed two major research projects, “Managing Interventions after September 11” and “The Civil-Military Gap and American National Security.”
 He has written eight books, most recently, (with Christopher Gelpi and Jason Reifler) Paying the Human Costs of War (2009).
 He has also published over thirty articles and book chapters on American foreign policy, nuclear proliferation, civil-military relations, information warfare, and U.S. national security.
 He is a member of the Aspen Strategy Group.
 His doctorate in political science is from Harvard.

 Richard Kohn is Professor Emeritus of History and Adjunct Professor Emeritus of Peace, War and Defense, University of North Carolina at Chapel Hill.
 Professor Kohn’s focus has been American military history generally, emphasizing national security and military policy, strategy, the American experience with war-making, and the connections between war, the military, and American society.
 In recent years his concentration has been on current civil-military relations, particularly civilian control of the military.
 His long-term projects are studies of presidential war leadership in American history and the American experience of war, but he continues to research, consult, lecture, and publish in the area of contemporary civil-military relations, military professionalism, and professional military education.
 He holds a Ph.D. in history from the University of Wisconsin – Madison.